abhirai7/DLS-Score-Predictor/readme.md

 python _run.py
 ```

-1. Fill in all the parameters in the GUI dialog box and submit.
+1. Fill in all the parameters in the gui dialog box and submit.
 2. Close the dialog box

-3. The application will provide an another GUI dialog box displaying the prediction of DLS score.
+3. The application will provide an another gui dialog box displaying the prediction of DLS score.